Meet Our Teachers

 Katia Baizan, Instructor

 Katia Baizan is a native Houstonian and has loved music since childhood.
 Katia's parents always had music playing in the house, and Katia grew up playing piano and singing in her school and university choirs.
-She sang with the Houston Symphony Chorus fro several years and started an acoustic band while living in Paris after college.
-Katia has a master's degree in art history from the University of Texas and loves how music and all the arts communicate emotion and promote community across cultures.
-A mother of two girls, Katia started taking Music Together classes when her daughter Alessia was one year old.
-She and Alessia were hooked from the start and now bring little sister Juliette to classes too.
-Katia enjoys singing to her girls throughout the day and loves how Music Together has brought even more music into their home.
-Katia is of Spanish-Cuban heritage and grew up fully bilingual.
-She is delighted to be a part of the Prelude team and loves teaching Canta y Baila Conmigo® classes!
+She sang with the Houston Symphony Chorus for several years and started an acoustic band while living in Paris after college.
+Katia has a BA in English and French Studies from Rice University and an MA in art history from the University of Texas at Austin.
+She loves how music and all the arts communicate emotion and promote community across cultures.
+A mother of two girls, Katia started taking classes at Prelude as a parent.
+She is of Spanish-Cuban heritage and grew up fully bilingual.
+Katia is delighted to be a part of the Prelude team and loves teaching Canta y Baila Conmigo® classes.